 As we’ve discussed a lot lately, the number of people entering law school has been in ongoing free-fall over the last several years.
 At some point, you’d have to figure that the number of new lawyers being created would equal the number of jobs available, right?
 The National Jurist covered some recent debate over which future date exactly this equilibrium might be reached.
 You can read it here.

 Paula Young, at professor of law at Appalachian School of Law in Virginia, predicts that available full-time legal jobs will exceed the number of law school graduates in 2017.
-But law professor Deborah Jones Merritt (also well-known for blogging on the law school reform blog, Inside The Law School Scam) analyzed the same data and places the date around 2021.
+But law professor Deborah Jones Merritt (also well-known for writing about law school reform, analyzed the same data and places the date around 2021.

 I wanted to pipe in and suggest whose analysis is better.